Kangonaut/aegis-athena/mission-docs/console.md

 ## 3.1 Introduction

 The Aegis Athena space mission is an illustrious epitome of such a pursuit.
-Primarily destined to accomplish a monumental milestone of delivering the first human astronaut to the lunar surface, this visionary mission is governed by a sophisticated piece of technology known as the S.P.A.C.E.C.R.A.F.T. console.
+Primarily destined to accomplish a monumental milestone of delivering the first human astronaut to the lunar surface, this visionary mission is governed by a sophisticated piece of technology known as the SPACECRAFT console.

 This highly innovative system adopts a dual-purpose role, integrating the essential features of both a command model and a service module.
 This strategically harmonious blend of utilitarian efficiency and comforting resources paves the way for an environment conducive for the astronaut-trio executing this expedition, turning it into a virtual sanctuary amidst the vast cosmos.
-The S.P.A.C.E.C.R.A.F.T. console operates with a plethora of commands, designed to modify the inherent system configurations and retrieve state-of-the-art status information.
+The SPACECRAFT console operates with a plethora of commands, designed to modify the inherent system configurations and retrieve state-of-the-art status information.
 Such telemetry data is indubitably critical in assessing the spacecraft's performance and securing the triumphant fruition of the mission's objectives.

 ## 3.2 Command Overview

 Each command embedded in this system meticulously rides on the principles of intuitive design and effective execution, quintessential to ensure the seamless operation of any space mission.
 This sophisticated league of commands ensures a detailed real-time assessment of the mission parameters, thus contributing to the overall success of the mission.

-- `list`: This instruction serves as an easy access point to the complete collection of S.P.A.C.E.C.R.A.F.T. systems and their components.
-By invoking this command, the astronauts or mission control can quickly glance through the comprehensive list of operational systems present within the S.P.A.C.E.C.R.A.F.T. module.
+- `list`: This instruction serves as an easy access point to the complete collection of SPACECRAFT systems and their components.
+By invoking this command, the astronauts or mission control can quickly glance through the comprehensive list of operational systems present within the SPACECRAFT module.

 - `details`: The `details` command dives deeper into the nitty-gritty of individual components.
 On execution, this command supplies an exhaustive overview of a specific component's current status, presenting data like operating condition, temperature, parameter-specific data, and more.
 The `details` command aids in comprehensive internal audits and system diagnostics.

 - `ask`: The `ask` command interfaces with the onboard AI assistant M.A.R.S., enabling communication.
 It can be utilized to request data interpretation, system status, resource allocation plans, scenario-based suggestions, and more.
 This instruction vitalises the interaction with M.A.R.S., effectively turning it into an accessible fount of real-time system analytics and advice.

-- `transmit`: Vital for the collaboration between S.P.A.C.E.C.R.A.F.T and mission control on Earth, the `transmit` command sends internal system data outward.
+- `transmit`: Vital for the collaboration between SPACECRAFT and mission control on Earth, the `transmit` command sends internal system data outward.
 It envelops a vast spectrum of missions; from sending regular status updates, conveying diagnostics data, transmitting critical alarms, or streaming live telemetry feed.
 Seamless operation of the `transmit` command is elemental in keeping the mission control up-to-date and facilitating ground-assisted decisions.

 - `set`: Among the most versatile commands, `set` allows for a multitude of system and component-specific configurations.
 Be it setting the operational frequencies of communication antennas or defining the relationship between key system components, the `set` command is the right tool.
 It gives astronauts and command centers a degree of control, enabling the adjustment of system parameters on-the-go based on immediate requirements and mission objectives.